B2-Kumar/Notes/oops.md

     return 0;
 }
 ```
-###### Diamond Problem
-It is a classic issue that arises in some object-oriented programming languages, including C++, when multiple inheritance is used.
-It occurs when a class inherits from two or more base classes that have a common ancestor.
-This results in ambiguity when accessing the members of the common ancestor through the derived class.

 ###### What is a pure virtual function?
-A pure virtual function (or abstract function) in C++ is a virtual function for which we don’t have an implementation.
-We only declare it.
-A pure virtual function is declared by assigning 0 in the declaration.
+A pure virtual function in c++ is a virtual function for which we do not have an implementation.
+We do not write any functionality in it.
+Instead, we only declare this function.
+A pure virtual function does not carry any definition related to its base class.
+A pure virtual function is declared by assigning a zero (0) in its declaration.
+Any class containing one or more pure virtual functions can not be used to define any object.
+For this reason, these classes are known as abstract classes.
+Classes derived from abstract classes need to implement the pure virtual functions of these classes.
+Belongs to runtime polymorphism.
+They serve as a blueprint for derived classes to provide their own implementations for the pure virtual functions.
 A pure virtual function (or abstract function) in C++ is a virtual function for which we can implement, But we must override that function in the derived class; otherwise, the derived class will also become an abstract class.

 ```